edgd1er/jeedom-rpi/README.md

 ## zwaveJs

-Please note that is a work in progress.
  At the moment, Jeedom can handle my roller shutter, fibaro plugs, stella Z radiator and fibaro door sensors.
 It may not be effective or applicable to your setup.

 Official plugin will install mqtt package, mqtt plugin, node, clone zwavejsUI, build a container. the plugin will start a container to run zwaveJsui. all that add more than 600Mb in the container and add too many dependancies.

-What needs to be done:
+What needs to be done, to have a lighter container:
 * run a mqtt container with jeedom settings in jeedom's network.
 * Define an external mqtt in mqtt's plugin.
 * run zwaveJsui container in jeedom's network